Malgudi: Sarayu River

 Malgudi is located on the banks of the river Sarayu.
 In Swami and Friends, Swami, Mani and Rajam spend most of their evenings playing or chatting by the river.
 In The Guide, holy-man Raju fasts on the banks of the dry river Sarayu, praying for the rains to come.
 When Mahatma Gandhi visits Malgudi, the meetings and speeches are held right on the banks of river Sarayu.

-Streets and neighborhoods
+Streets and neighbourhoods

 Market Street is the central street of Malgudi, the location of several big shops including Bombay Anand Bhavan and Truth Printing Works.
 Kabir Street is the residence of the elite of Malgudi, while Lawley Extension is a new upcoming lane housing the rich and the influential.
-Ellaman Street, home to the oil-mongers, is the last street and beyond it lies the river Sarayu.
-Other streets include Grove Street, Kalighat Lane and Vinayak Mudali Street.
+Elleman Street, home to the oil-mongers, is the last street and beyond it lies the river Sarayu.
+Other streets include Grove Street, Kalighat Lane and Vinayak Muduli Street.

-Between Ellaman Street and the river lie Nallappa's Grove and the cremation ground.
+Between Elleman Street and the river lie Mallappa's Grove and the cremation ground.
 The Untouchables and sweepers live on the lower banks of the river.